 Knowing how fast your WiFi is just half of the battle.
 The other half of the battle is knowing how to increase WiFi speed.
 Randomly moving your different router rooms or trying to adjust the angle of the antennas can yield impressive results, but you need to have actual data to support what you’re doing.

 NetSpot helps you create heatmaps of your network and discover areas of weak signal and high interference.
-You simply switch the slider to the Survey Mode, load up or create a map of your surrounding area, and let NetSpot do what it does best.
+You simply switch the slider to Survey Mode, load up or create a map of your surrounding area, and let NetSpot do what it does best.

 Once you’re finished mapping your area, you’ll places with the weakest signal marked blue or purple and places with the strongest signal marked green.
 Various heatmaps, such as the Signal-to-Noise Ratio heatmap, can help you identify sources of signal noise.
 These often include home appliances, electrical wires, fluorescent lights, and smartphones.